Description

 Risk and Exploitability

 The vulnerability carries a CVSS score of 9.1, indicating high potential for damage.
-No EPSS score is available, and the issue is not listed in the CISA KEV catalog.
+The EPSS score is 1%, suggesting a very low but nonzero probability of exploitation, and the issue is not listed in the CISA KEV catalog.
 The exploit requires no authentication and only a crafted form submission, making it theoretically easy for attackers to trigger.
 If the attacker deletes critical configuration files, remote code execution becomes possible, giving full control over the affected server.

 Remediation